 She is simply stunning.
 I’ve always thought that.
-And in this particular picture, she was wearing a seductive, yet regal-like gold dress, with her hair wind-swept back, she looked simply majestic.
+And in this particular picture, she was wearing a seductive, yet regal-like gold dress, with her wind-swept hair, she looked simply majestic.

 And I am sure you would agree!

-Whether it is this particular ad or a number of many others…we are (often unconsciously) inspired by the beauty, elegance, and grace that invokes within us ‘in-that-moment’ of seeing the picture.
+Whether it is this particular ad or many others…we are (often unconsciously) inspired by the beauty, elegance, and grace that invokes within us ‘in-that-moment’ of seeing the picture.

 But is it all as seems?